pacificocean1912/JPN_2_ENG/README.md

 This repository contains a Neural Machine Translation (NMT) model implemented using TensorFlow and Keras.
 The model is designed to translate sentences from Japanese to English.
 It utilizes a sequence-to-sequence (Seq2Seq) architecture with Long Short-Term Memory (LSTM) networks and pre-trained GloVe word embeddings.

 ## current ideas
-*currently testing out if using polars would lower the memory usage of this project* **Research Question:**
+*currently switching one hot into burt and seeing if that lowers the computational power of this project* **Research Question:**

 *How can a sequence-to-sequence (Seq2Seq) model with LSTM networks and pre-trained GloVe embeddings be optimized for accurate and efficient Japanese-to-English translation, and what are the key factors influencing its performance on large-scale datasets?*